-This is the award-winning thrill packed, ever exciting, unpredictable, growing by leaps and bounds, rush limbaugh program on the Excellence and Broadcasting Network 8282882 if you want to be on the program.
+This is the award-winning, thrill-packed, ever-exciting, unpredictable, growing by leaps and bounds rush limbo program on the Excellence in Broadcasting Network.

-Officers were giving loud, clear verbal commands.
+Officers were giving loud, clear, verbal commands.

 The suspect exited the vehicle with a handgun threatening officers.